Quantum GraviElectro Dynamics: Summary

-The gravitational Landau pole of the QGED with one fermion species is above the Planck energy, and it, with all standard model particles, is at around $10$ MeV.
-Although the perturbative QGED calculation loses its validity above the Landau pole, it does not mean a brake-down of the QGED itself.
+The gravitational Landau pole of the \QGED with one fermion species is above the Planck energy, and for all Standard Model particles it is around $400$ MeV.
+Although the perturbative \QGED calculation loses its validity above the Landau pole, it does not imply a brake-down of the \QGED itself.
 For the QCD, even though the perturbative QCD fails under the $\Lambda_\text{QCD}$, non-perturbative treatment works appropriately, i.e., the lattice QCD.
-One of the primary candidates of non-perturbative quantum theories of gravity is a loop quantum gravity (see, e.g., Refs.\cite{rovelli_vidotto_2014,Ashtekar:2021kfp}).
+One of the primary candidates of non-perturbative quantum theories of gravity is a loop quantum gravity (see, e.g., Refs.\!\cite{rovelli_vidotto_2014,Ashtekar:2021kfp}).
 Although the loop quantum gravity has common aspects with the lattice QCD, one of the main differences is that the former does not assume the existence of a smooth manifold as a background.
-In contrast, the latter takes the continuum limit of the lattice space to simulate a smooth space-time.
+In contrast, the latter takes the continuum limit of the lattice space to simulate a smooth spacetime.
 The loop quantum gravity keeps a size parameter finite, which protects the theory from UV divergence.
-On the other hand, the lattice QCD provides finite results at the short-distance limit since the QCD is asymptotic free and non-perturbative QCD is well-defined at zero distance.
-The lattice approximation of the QGED, if any, is different from both theories.
-For a lattice approximation of the QGED, we have to take a short-distance limit to obtain realistic physical quantities since the QGED theory is constructed based on the smooth manifold.
-However, the QGED is not an asymptotic-free theory; thus, it may have a divergence.
-We need yet another formulation of the non-perturbative quantum theory than utilising the discrete space-time.
+On the other hand, the lattice QCD provides finite results at the short-distance limit since QCD is asymptotically free and non-perturbative QCD is well-defined at zero distance.
+The lattice approximation of the \QGED, if any, differs from both theories.
+For a lattice approximation of the \QGED, we must take a short-distance limit to obtain realistic physical quantities since the \QGED theory is constructed based on the smooth manifold.
+However, the \QGED is not an asymptotic-free theory; thus, it may have a divergence.
+We need yet another formulation of the non-perturbative quantum theory that utilises the discrete spacetime.